leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 or contribute a fix via [Pull Request](../../../docs/development/contributing.md#pull-request-to-the-repositories).

-The OER Harvester is a cron job that can find and collect Objects under appropriate [copyright licenses](copyrights.md) in the Repository of the installation.
+The OER Harvester is a cron job that can find and collect Objects under appropriate [copyright licences](copyrights.md) in the Repository of the installation.
 These objects are referenced in a pre-configured Category such that for example a public area on an installation can automatically be populated with OER found on the installation.

-Further, an OAI-PMH interface can be activated with which appropriate Objects in a Category can be queried externally.
+Further, an OAI-PMH interface can be activated, with which appropriate Objects in a Category can be queried externally.
 For example, OER referatories can then harvest the OER previously collected in the public area.